norulshahlam/banking-application-crud-tutorials/README.md

 </details>

-### Run DB server
+### How to start app on local

 <details>
 <summary>Click to expand</summary><br>

+*We are using [MySql](https://www.mysql.com/)  as our DB, [Docker](https://www.docker.com/) to run DB, [Dbeaver](https://dbeaver.io/) to manage DB, and [Postman](https://www.postman.com/) to run requests*

+  <ul>
+    <li>Setting up DB using Docker</li><br>

 We will create DB without having to manually create from RDBMS by utilising Spring JPA.
 Our table will look something like this:

-  <ul>
-    <li>We will create DB without having to manually create from RDBMS by utilising Spring JPA.
-Our table will look something like this:</li>

 [![Image](./src/main/resources/sql-table.png)](https://ipwithease.com/three-tier-architecture-in-application/)

-  <li>We will be using MySql for database creation and will be using Docker to run MySql.
-Lets create an instance of MySql Docker image:</li>
+Install docker in your windows.
+Once done, create an instance of MySql Docker image by running this commands:

 ```
 docker run --detach --env MYSQL_ROOT_PASSWORD=root --env MYSQL_DATABASE=mydb --env MYSQL_PASSWORD=root --env MYSQL_USER=admin --name localhost --publish 3306:3306 mysql:8.0